dpk-a7/RESTful_API/README.md

 ![image](https://github.com/dpk-a7/RESTful_API/blob/main/Steps.png)

 ## Task:
-Create a RESTful API using flask and mongodb with 3 URL end points.
-Used JWT access token to build a user module You can register and host the mongodb database files here https://account.mongodb.com/account/register You must need to apply CRUD restriction for templates based on the user, so one user can't delete, update, or view other user's Templates
+Create a RESTful API using flask and MongoDB with 3 URL endpoints.
+Use JWT access token to build a user module You can register and host the MongoDB database files here https://account.mongodb.com/account/register You must need to apply CRUD restriction for templates based on the user, so one user can't delete, update, or view other user's Templates

 1.Register